 Guatemala is an amazing country with many stunning places to visit.
 I’m an ex-pat living in this country for the past few years and I can confidently say that Lake Izabal or Lago de Izabal is one of the hidden gems of the country, it doesn’t get the tourist attention it deserves.
 That’s why I decided to make a full blog post about Lake Izabal, what to do in the lake and around, also I’ll tell you some interesting information about Lago Izabal.

 What is the largest lake in Guatemala?

-Lake Izabal is known as the country’s largest lake and is located in the Caribbean region of Guatemala.
+Lake Izabal is known as the country’s largest lake (about 24 km wide and 48 km long, with a huge area of 590 km²) and is located in the Caribbean region of Guatemala.
 It is right in the middle of an isolated, stunningly beautiful, forested section of the country, which has only recently been discovered by tourists.
 There are some hotels & restaurants around, but the area is not as developed in terms of tourism as Tikal National Park or Antigua Guatemala.
-The largest town of the area is called Fronteras which is commonly known as Rio Dulce.
+The largest town in the area is called Fronteras which is commonly known as Rio Dulce.

 This lake is perfect for those looking for some sport fishing because it is rich in perch, tarpon and other game fish.
 You might even run into the endangered fresh-water manatee or sea cow.

 If you come to this area these are the things you can’t miss: swimming in a little pool formed by one of the waterfalls in Finca Paraiso, take a boat tour to the Boqueron Canyon, visiting the Mariscos Town & Rio Dulce towns and enjoy a tour in the Chocon Machacas Biotope.